ethan-stone/obsidian-vault-dnd/Ember Sea.md

 Large body of water west of [[Valley of Frostheart]].
-It get's it's name because
+It was given the name because of the fairly active under ground